A Memoir

 Reviews

 - “. . . brutally honest . . . a compelling work . . .
-GET IT.” — Kirkus Reviews – Read Full Article »
+GET IT.” — Kirkus Reviews – Read Full Review »

 - “Well-written and poignant . . .
 Feelings and experiences to which many adoptees will relate.
-I recommend this engaging book.” — Betsie Norris, Founder and Executive Director, Adoption Network Cleveland – Read Full Article »
+I recommend this engaging book.” — Betsie Norris, Founder and Executive Director, Adoption Network Cleveland – Read Full Review »

 About Janice Jones